dstreev/hdp-data-gen/README.md

 This will also create a target/lib directory with the jar's that need to be copied to HDFS to support the Mappers.

 ## Running
-In the "bin" directory there are 3 scripts.
-The rungentool.sh script will make calls out to the "genjars.sh" and "hadoop_classpath.sh" scripts to build the appropriate classpaths for the "tool" and the Mappers launched on the cluster.
-Review these files for important information regarding third-party library placement.

 ## Json Schema and Examples
 Are in the src/main/resources directory and will be a part of the binary created from maven.